What does responsible marketing mean for B2B?

 Combined with some very public data breaches and people have every reason to be wary of brands collecting their personal data.
 36% of email marketing subscribers claim they’ve continued to be marketed to even after they’ve unsubscribed and asked to be removed from the database.

-You must demonstrate that your commitment to meeting these regulations and respect their right to privacy if you want to earn their trust.
+You must demonstrate your commitment to meeting these regulations and respect their right to privacy if you want to earn their trust.

-3. Appropriate use of data
+3. Appropriate use of customer data

 37% of people claim to have unsubscribed from a brand’s mailing list because the messages they were receiving were irrelevant.
 With recipients more aware of the data you’re collecting, they demand to see it being used appropriately.
 Failing to do so will lead to high churn rates for your marketing database.